edgelesssys/marblerun/README.md

 ### Hello World

-We have two basic examples on how to build confidential applications with EdgelessMesh.
+We have two basic examples on how to build confidential applications with Edgeless Mesh.

-* See [helloworld](../samples/helloworld/README.md) for how integrate EdgelessMesh with your Golang application.
+* See [helloworld](../samples/helloworld/README.md) for how integrate Edgeless Mesh with your Golang application.
-* See [helloc++](../samples/helloc++/README.md) for how integrate EdgelessMesh with your C++ application.
+* See [helloc++](../samples/helloc++/README.md) for how integrate Edgeless Mesh with your C++ application.

 ### Confidential Emoji Voting